Pipes of War

 ‘I don’t know anything!’ shouted the nervous Brian before slamming the door in the captain’s face.

-Cap made a little note in his notebook: 1 New Old Road – suspicious nutter.
+Cap made a little note in his notebook: 1 Witnessal Street, suspicious nutter.

-He carried on down to 3 New Old Road and once again knocked on the door.
+He carried on down to 3 Witnessal Street and once again knocked on the door.
 This time a little girl, no more than 6 years old, opened the door.

-‘Hello little girl, does anybody called Martin live here?’ he asked.
+‘Hello little girl, does anybody called Martin live here?’ he asked, not even making his voice sound friendlier, just talking to her like an adult.

-‘I’m not supposed to talk to strangers,’ she replied.
+‘I’m not supposed to talk to strangers,’ she replied, talking to him like he was an idiot.

 ‘I’m not a stranger,’ he said.
 ‘I’m Captain Clean and I’m –’